Niccolò Corrado: Inter

 He joined Inter youth teams in the summer of 2016 from Prato.

-From the 2017–18 season he started to play for Inter's Under-19 squad.
+From the 2017–18 season, he began playing for Inter's Under-19 squad.

 Loan to Arezzo

 On 21 August 2019, Corrado was loaned to Serie C club Arezzo on a season-long loan deal.
 Ten days later, on 31 August, he made his professional debut in Serie C for Arezzo in a 1–0 away defeat against Pianese, he was replaced by Samuele Sereni after 55 minutes.
 Three more weeks later, on 19 October, he played his first entire match for the club, a 1–1 home draw against Alessandria.
 On 25 November, Corrado scored his first professional goal in the 55th minute of a 3–1 home win over Novara.
 Corrado ended his season-long loan to Arezzo with 20 appearances, all as a starter, and 1 goal.
 Arezzo reach the play-off, however the club was elibimated by Robur Siena in the first round but he had not been called up for the match.